Seminar on Technology Ethics

 Submission of papers

 Papers should be submitted in .doc, .docx or .rtf format with basic (MS Word) settings.
 Reference style for papers is APA6.
-Paper submission should be sent by email to email@example.com.
+Submission of final version should be sent by email to firstname.lastname@example.org.

 - Submission deadline for both full papers and EAs: 15.8.2019 EXTENDED